cdecker/lightning-rfc/01-messaging-crypto-and-init.md

 than the maximum transport messages.
 If a party wishes to send a message larger then 65535 bytes, then they can simply partition the message into chunks less than the maximum size, sending each of them sequentially.
-Messages which exceed the max message size MUST be partitioned into chunks of size `65519 bytes`, in order to leave room for the `16-byte` `MAC`.
+Messages which exceed the max message size MUST be partitioned into chunks of size 65519 bytes, in order to leave room for the 16-byte `MAC`.

 In order to make make traffic analysis more difficult, the length prefix for all encrypted transport messages is also encrypted.
-Additionally we add a `16-byte` `Poly-1305` tag to the encrypted length prefix in order to ensure that the packet length hasn't been modified with in-flight, and also to avoid creating a decryption oracle.
+Additionally we add a 16-byte `Poly-1305` tag to the encrypted length prefix in order to ensure that the packet length hasn't been modified with in-flight, and also to avoid creating a decryption oracle.